Henri Fantin-Latour's The Two Sisters (1859)

 often disagree over terms and numbers.
 This is, of course, true of every

-healthy field of inquiry from particle physics to cosmology.
+healthy field of inquiry from particle physics to cosmology to geology.
 Has the earth

 warmed by 0.3 degrees since 1950 or 1.2?
 What does warmed mean?
 Ocean bottom